jhpyle/docassemble/_docs/installation.md

 {% endhighlight %}

 If it does not respond with `PONG`, then there is a problem with [Redis].

-To check [RabbitMQ], do:

-{% highlight bash %}
-sudo rabbitmqctl status
-{% endhighlight %}

-If it responds with "Error: unable to connect to node . . ." then there is a problem with [RabbitMQ].

-While [RabbitMQ] should have been started after you installed it, you still need to restart it because you gave it a new configuration file, which it has not processed yet:

-{% highlight bash %}
-sudo systemctl restart rabbitmq-server.service
-{% endhighlight %}

 Optionally, you can also control [PostgreSQL] and [Redis] with [supervisor]: